aboros/butabot-agent/README.md

 ```

 **Note**:
-- By default, the bot has filesystem tools (`Read`, `Write`, `Edit`, `Glob`, `Grep`) enabled for Drupal development.
+- The bot uses MCP servers for all tools (no built-in tools).
+- Configure filesystem MCP server in `.mcp.json` for file operations.
-- The agent's working directory is restricted to `/app/data` for security.
+- The agent's working directory is restricted to `/app/data` for security (configure in MCP server args).
-- You can add MCP servers for additional functionality (Drupal MCP, Brave Search, etc.).
+- You can add multiple MCP servers for additional functionality (Drupal MCP, Brave Search, etc.).

 ### 4. Create Slack App